 Taking place in South America, the game will see you teaming up with Roy Campbell to recruit soldiers from the enemy in an attempt to uncover the secrets of the current conflict.
 As you would expect, the game is full of double-crosses and waxes philosophical.
 It doesn’t spend any time holding the hands of players new to the series, so expect to feel a bit ostracised if you have never played a Metal Gear Solid game before.

 If you’re a fan of Metal Gear Solid, you’re going to want to keep your eyes pealed for this one.
 Those who may be new to the series, however, will certainly want to stay tuned for NZGamer’s full review in the near future to discover whether this title is worth your money, or whether you might want to leave it hidden on the store shelves.

-The Good: It's Snake as we know and love him.
+Pros: It's Snake as we know and love him.

-The Bad: The controls might turn off some people.
+Cons: The controls might turn off some people.